ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 to isolate the effects
 of single time-varying parameters, such as natural mortality [@lee2011; @jiao2012; @deroba2013; @johnson2013],
-few have considered the effect of multiple time-varying parameters and their potential interaction (REFS).
+few have considered the effect of multiple time-varying parameters and their potential interaction.

 *Patterns in recruitment deviations*:
 Typically, estimation methods assume